rainbow1997/Dorniplus/README.md

 2 - set database and email settings in the .env file first. (do not run any commands) 3 - it would be best if you were sure you had installed PHP modules before. like :
     mysql,pdo_mysql,mbstring,fileinfo,curl,gd
-4 - run : php composer install
+4 - run : php composer install (if you have an error, run : rm composer.lock or delete composer.lock)
 5 - run : php composer key:generate
 6 - run : php artisan db:seed --force
 7 - run : npm install